 Increased Care for Autism

 Individuals with autism and their families continue to rely on the the successful UHCL Center for Autism and Developmental Disabilities, known as CADD.
 In addition to special item funding from the 84th Texas Legislature in 2015, the center received more than $550,000 in grants from the Texas Higher Education Coordinating Board.
 CADD has been able to expand both the number of families it can serve and the number of services offered to those families.
-In the future, CADD plans for a satellite clinic at UHCL Pearland Campus.
+In the future, CADD plans for a satellite clinic at UHCL at Pearland.